nicotine-plus/nicotine-plus/doc/TESTING.md

 # Testing Nicotine+

 For those who like living on the bleeding edge and want to help testing the latest changes and bug fixes, you can run unstable builds of Nicotine+.
-This is not particularly difficult, but may come with some additional required skills, like managing changes in the database and the config files.
+This is not particularly difficult, but may require some dependancies to be installed manually, see [DEPENDENCIES.md](DEPENDENCIES.md).

+If you want to download the current stable version of Nicotine+, see [DOWNLOADS.md](DOWNLOADS.md).

 ## GNU/Linux, *BSD, Solaris